Icon-Newsletter

 • Succeeding offenses: ₱20,000 with driver’s license revocation

-Note, though, that the MMDA allows using your phone’s hands-free function, which includes the speaker, earphones, microphone, or the like.
+Note, though, that the MMDA allows the use of your phone’s hands-free function, which includes the speaker, earphones, microphone, or the like.
 However, you’re not allowed to use your earphones for entertainment purposes, such as listening to music.

 Yes.
 You’re allowed to make or take emergency calls to authorities in case of the following: